 15.02.2018, by Elena Van der Baan

-to cartoon animation) to frame the movement of the actors and associated to a cartoon character a method of movement.
-Fleischer was then followed by Disney, whom using live-action reference created Snow White and the Seven Dwarfs, by filming the actors in a normal scene and afterwards translating it to animated motions.
+One of the first creations using motion capture was made by Max Fleischer in 1915, the Rotoscope, a device which allows the projection of live actions and transform them into cartoon animation.
+The device frames the movement of the actors into a cartoon character.
+Fleischer was then followed by Disney, whom using a live-action reference created Snow White and the Seven Dwarfs, by filming the actors in a normal scene and afterwards translating it into animation.

 After the production of Sleeping Beauty, motion capture slowed down for several decades, until finally Ralph Bakshi, in 1978, used rotoscoping for the animation process of Lord of the Rings.